 The intent of this page is provide a quick and hopefully-not-too dirty guide to setting up a private mental health practice in Washington State.
 I practice out of Seattle, and most info here will be applicable state-wide.
 Disclaimer: although I have done my best to provide accurate information, I will not take responsibility if you don’t do everything right.
-Do your research – hopefully the pointers here will help with that.
+Also, I originally wrote this around 2011, and have made some attempts to keep it updated, but there are no guarantees that it is up to date.
+So, do your research – hopefully the pointers here will help with that.
 Also, this is by no means a complete guide to everything you need to know to run a practice.
 I am including very little about the clinical side of things, and I’m not saying much about full licensure or the exam.
 That said, I’m open to feedback about this page, and will attempt to change it to make it as useful as possible.

 I’ll go through the tangled mess of bureaucratic footwork you need to do, then review some of the basics of getting your practice going, including finding a supervisor, setting up some forms, finances, and marketing.